aadibhat09/aadi_2025/_posts/2025-03-09-feature-write-up-3_IPYNB_2_.md

 I used an API from OpenStreetMap to find hotels.

 This meets the CPT requirement of **user input handling** because the data is added to the DOM to later be changed by the user.
 This also meets the requirement of **list usage** by collecting the data as a JSON to extract certain keys.

+In this function, I use the OpenStreetMap API while filtering for destination and place.
+The response is a JSON.
+The rest of the code was explained earlier, as I parse through each hotel in the JSON and add it to the DOM.

 ```js
 async function FindHotels() {